rijnb/ffmpeg-convert/README.md

 This is a tiny Zsh script to help convert a video file from any format to mp4.

+## Prerequisites

+You need to have ffmpeg installed on your machine.
+On a Mac, you may want to use Brew to install it, like `brew install ffmpeg`.

+## Usage

 ```
 Usage: usage <quality> [-m] <input-file(s)> [<other-args>]
        usage copy      [-m] <input-file(s)> [<other-args>]